PanasonicSolar PV panelsCanadian Solar

 There are 3 main types of solar panels: monocrystalline, polycrystalline and thin-film solar panels, plus there are some special cases that are not so widely spread.
 These types vary in cost, performance, aesthetics and durability that determine their lifespan.
 Let’s look at each one in more detail.

-Monocrystalline panels are the most efficient
+Monocrystalline solar panels are the most efficient

 Monocrystalline panels stand out in line because of their amazing performance.
 Their efficiency often exceeds 20%.
 Making monocrystalline panels is a slow and expensive process: a single crystal of silicone is sliced into wafers that are used to make solar cells.
 A panel usually contains 60, 72 or 96 cells.
 Edges of a panel are rounded.
 Black panels look stylish and sometimes their design is what makes customers choose them.